Consent To Search – When To Deny??

 A consent to search occurs more often than not.
 Many people believe that if they agree to consent to search it may provide for a better outcome with the police officer.
 That is not always true, and it is best to never consent to search.
 The State or City Prosecutor are the only individuals who can make deals once criminal charges are issued.
 Police cannot do that.

 It is always important to remember that you do not have to consent to search when requested by an officer.
+This applies to any situation, even when a driver in a motor vehicle or a passenger.
 You are even free to change your mind if you initially consented.
 At the end, the consent to search will boil down to the circumstances and facts that are present within the individual case.
 This is why it is essential to never consent to search, and instead force law enforcement to perform their job.

 By not providing your consent to search you are maintaining your constitutional right to be free from warrantless searches.
 This can also in-turn provide a better or more hopeful case for you and counsel once you are at the formal setting of the criminal process depending upon the circumstances of your case.
 Always know the law, maintain your rights, and lawyer-up with Josh Jones.
 He has your back.